okstaticzero/reactjs-todo-advanced/README.md

 # reactjs-todo-advanced
 This demo is a modified todo example.
 It has the ability to add categories and also uses React animations.
-Uses es6 modules.
+Modules are es6 based.
 The app is kicked off at: src/index.js Follow the fun from there.
 In the next iteration I'd like to add Redux

 The build system used here is taken from: https://github.com/newtriks/generator-react-webpack